Measuring Social Biases in Grounded Vision and Language Embeddings: Results

 \section{Results}

-We evaluate VisualBERT~\citep{li2019visualbert} on images from COCO, ViLBERT~\citep{lu2019vilbert} on images Conceptual Captions, and both models on images we collected from Google Images.
-Images features are computed in the same manner as in the original publications for both VisualBERT and ViLBERT.
-We compute $p$-values using the updated permutation test described in~\citet{may2019measuringbias} In each case, we evaluate the task-agnostic base model without task-specific fine tuning.
+We evaluate each model on images from the dataset used for pretraining and our collected images from Google Image search.
+Pretraining datasets are MS-COCO for VisualBERT~\citep{li2019visualbert} and LXMert~\citep{tan2019lxmert} and Conceptual Captions for ViLBERT~\citep{lu2019vilbert} and VL-BERT~\citep{su2019vl}\footnote{Some pretraining images for VL-BERT are from the Visual Genome.}.
+Image features are computed in the same manner as in the original publications.
+We compute $p$-values using the updated permutation test described in~\citet{may2019measuringbias}.
+In each case, we evaluate the task-agnostic, pretrained base model without task-specific fine tuning.
 The effect of task-specific training on biases is an interesting open question for future work.

-Overall, the results are consistent with prior work on biases in both humans and models such as BERT.
-The experiments were run on VisualBERT COCO, VisualBERT Google Images, ViLBERT Conceptual Captions and ViLBERT Google Images.
+Overall, the results are consistent with prior work on biases in both humans and with ungrounded models such as BERT.
 Following~\citet{tan2019assessing}, each experiment examines the bias in three types of embeddings: word embeddings, sentence embeddings, and contextualized word embeddings.
 While there is broad agreement between these different ways of using embeddings, they are not identical in terms of which biases are discovered.
 It is unclear which of these methods is more sensitive, and which finds biases that are more consequential in predicting the results of a larger system constructed from these models.
 Methods to mitigate biases will hopefully address all three embedding types and all of the three questions we restate below.

-\paragraph{Do joint embeddings contain biases?} See Experiment 1, \cref{sec:exp1}.
-The results presented in~\cref{tab:exp1} and~\cref{tab:expC} clearly indicate the answer is yes.
+\textbf{Do joint embeddings encode social biases?} See Experiment 1, \cref{sec:exp1}.
+The results presented in~\cref{tab:exp1} and~\cref{tab:expC} clearly indicate that the answer is yes.
 Numerous biases are uncovered with results that are broadly compatible with \citet{may2019measuringbias} and \citet{tan2019assessing}.
-It appears as if more biases exist in the grounded embeddings compared to the ungrounded ones.
+It appears that more pronounced social biases exist in grounded compared to ungrounded embeddings.